Exhibitor Rules and Regulations

 Liability and Insurance

-In addition, Exhibitor acknowledges that the American College of Gastroenterology and the Phoenix Convention Center do not maintain insurance covering Exhibitor’s property and that it is the sole responsibility of the Exhibitor to obtain business interruption and property loss/damage insurance covering such losses by the Exhibitor.
+In addition, Exhibitor acknowledges that the American College of Gastroenterology and the Music City Center do not maintain insurance covering Exhibitor’s property and that it is the sole responsibility of the Exhibitor to obtain business interruption and property loss/damage insurance covering such losses by the Exhibitor.

 Lead Retrieval

-Lead retrieval services are available at ACG 2025.
-Information will be included in the Official Exhibitor Service Kit and at acgmeetings.gi.org.
+Lead retrieval services are available at ACG 2026.
+Information will be included in the Official Exhibitor Services Manual and at acgmeetings.gi.org.

 Mergers and Acquisitions